-Die Ontwaking (‘The Awakening’), a grisly, action-packed thriller that investigates the mind and motivations of an acutely intelligent serial killer, and marks the directorial debut of acclaimed production designer Johnny Breedt (Paljas, Hotel Rwanda, A Long Walk to Freedom).
+Die Ontwaking (‘The Awakening’), a grisly, action-packed thriller that investigates the mind and motivations of an acutely intelligent serial killer, and marks the directorial debut of acclaimed production designer Johnny Breedt (Paljas, Hotel Rwanda, A Long Walk to Freedom, Sergio Replicas Redeeming Love).

 Well done on a film that really hits home and allows us to reconnect with the darkness that lurks in society.
 Your views on this?

-I learned from Anthony Minghella that making films either were about or had elements of the darker side of life, are way more interesting than most.
+I learned from Anthony Minghella that making films that had elements of the darker side of life is way more interesting than most.
 He always chose this as an essential key to the projects that he took on and although he never made that many films, most were brilliant.

 What inspired you to write the screenplay, produce the film and then sit in the director’s chair?

-I really wanted to be challenged as a film maker and wanted to do the same with my audience, take them to a place where they do not necessarily want to go.
-Honestly I did not think my first film as director would be a psycho thriller, but I did know that I was not going to make what everyone else was doing.
+I really wanted to be challenged as a filmmaker and wanted to do the same with my audience, take them to a place where they do not necessarily want to go.
+Honestly, I did not think my first film as a director would be a psycho thriller, but I did know that I was not going to make what everyone else was doing.
 Producing the film is an entity on its own, especially raising the funds and then delivering the film within that budget.
 I always wanted to be a director, way before I ended up designing films, so the transition was easy for me.
-I was also fortunate to work alongside directors like Phillip Noyce, Carrol Ballard, Terry George and Anthony Minghella, so I really learned from some of the best.
+I was also fortunate to work alongside directors like Phillip Noyce, Carrol Ballard, Terry George, and Anthony Minghella, so I really learned from some of the best.

 Was it an easy story to write?